Dart-Code/Dart-Code/README.md

 ## Extension Configuration

 - `dart.sdkPath`: If the Dart SDK is not automatically found on your machine from your `PATH` you can set the path to it here.
-- `dart.lineWidth`: The line width to pass to the Dart formatter.
+- `dart.lineLength`: The maximum length of a line of code.
+This is used by the document formatter.
 Defaults to 80.
+- `dart.setIndentation`: Forces indenting with two spaces when Dart files are opened.
+This is on by default because VS Code doesn't support per-language settings and most people use tabs/4 spaces for other languages.
+Defaults to true.
+- `dart.showTodos`: Whether to show TODOs in the Problems list.
+Defaults to true.

 ## Known Issues